 Residents rotate on clinical services for four- to eight-week blocks, depending on their clinical year.
 These blocks are coordinated among the various clinical years and align the education component of the training program.

-The call schedule operates on a combination of night float system, overnight call and home call.
-Overnight call is generally every fourth day, with interns cross-covering similar services; signout occurs prior to morning rounds.
-During the PGY2, PGY3 and PGY4 years, most residents who are not on night float take in-house call on average either 1 in 7 or 1 in 14 days.
-Chief residents do not take in-house call and are home one to two weekend calls per month and take home call during the week.
-The call schedules are designed to comply with all aspects of the 80-hour work week regulations.
-We are currently participating in the FIRST trial, which permits more flexibility of duty hours, while still maintaining the strict 80-hour limit.
-Click here to learn more.
-Click here to review the initial results of the trial.
+The call schedule operates on a combination of overnight in-house call and home call with rare services being on a night float system for emergencies/traumas.
+Overnight call is generally every fourth night, with interns cross-covering similar services; signout occurs in the evening for cross-covering and prior to morning rounds.
+Chief residents (PGY5) do not take in-house call and take one to two weekend calls per month and home call during the week.
+The call schedules are designed to comply with all aspects of the ACGME duty hours requirements.
+We have been, and continue to be, active participants in many of the national trials looking at duty hours and wellness, such as the FIRST trial and the SECOND trial.

 Rotation schedules are modified annually based on resident feedback.